midhunkalarikkal/FullDomain/Notes/DSA1.md

 ## `Dynamic Programming` ##
 ==============================
-Dynamic Programming (DP) is a method for solving complex problems by breaking them down into simpler subproblems.
+Dynamic Programming (DP) is a method for solving complex problems by breaking them down into simpler overlapping subproblems.
 It is particularly useful for optimization problems where the solution can be recursively defined in terms of the solutions to smaller instances of the same problem.

 `Memoize Approach`
 --------------------